suned/stateless/README.md

 runtime = Runtime().use("Hello, world!")
 runtime.run(hello_world())  # outputs: Hello, world!
 ```
 Cool.
 Okay maybe not.
+The `hello_world` example is obviously contrived.
+There's no real benefit to sending `message` to `hello_world` via `yield` over just providing it as a regular function argument.
+The example is included here just to give you a rough idea of how the different pieces of `stateless` fit together.

-But one thing to note is that the `A` type parameter of `Effect` and `Runtime` work together to ensure type safe dependency injection of abilities: You can't forget to provide a dependency to an effect without getting a type error.
+One thing to note is that the `A` type parameter of `Effect` and `Runtime` work together to ensure type safe dependency injection of abilities: You can't forget to provide an ability (or dependency if you will) to an effect without getting a type error.
+We'll discuss in more detail later when it makes sense to use abilities for dependency injection, and when it makes sense to use regular function arguments.

 Let's look at a bigger example.
 The main point of a purely functional effect system is to enable side-effects such as IO in a purely functional way.
 So let's implement some abilities for doing side-effects.